nagananth1105/Navigate-Team-13/README.md

 ## Overview

 Navigate is a comprehensive adaptive learning platform designed to enhance the educational experience for both instructors and students.
-The platform leverages AI technology to provide personalized learning paths, automated assessment generation, syllabus analysis, and plagiarism detection.
+The platform leverages AI technology to revolutionize education with personalized learning paths, intelligent assessments, and data-driven insights.

 ## Features